hyunkyu-Park/66DaysOfData/README.md

 __Day 11__

-  ㆍFollowing yesterday, I tried to solve 3 algorithm questions from basic mathmetics.
+  ㆍFollowing yesterday, I tried to solve 3 algorithm questions from basic mathematics.
   Solved 2 problems, but failed to solve last one.
 Its so annoying.
 If an error occurs and I correct it and resubmit, another error will occur.
   I am gonna try again tomorrow.
 Give me luck!